-Blood is the only fluid connective tissue present in our body and plays a significant role in transporting a wide variety of substances to different parts of the body.
-The main components of blood include RBC – red blood cells, White blood cells, blood platelets and the plasma.
-Blood is the main component of the human circulatory system.
-The main functions of blood include:
+Blood is the unique fluid connective tissue in our body, and it plays a significant role in transporting various substances to different body parts.
+The main components of blood include red blood cells, white blood cells, blood platelets and plasma.
+Blood is the main component of the human circulatory system, fulfilling many functions such as:

 - Regulates the water content of the cells.

-- Protects against excess loss of blood through clotting.
+- Protects against excess blood loss through clotting.

 - Regulates the pH by interacting with acids and bases.

-- Involved in the transportation of gases, enzymes, nutrition, hormones and other molecules to the respective parts of the body.
+- Involved in transporting hormones, nutrition, enzymes, respiratory gases and other molecules to the respective parts of the body.

-Lymph is a clear white colours fluids tissue which is composed of lymphocytes, white blood cells.
-Lymph is generally found in the lymphatic vessels and in the various cavities of the body.
-It is the part of the lymphatic system, which functions by transporting the white blood cells between the lymph nodes and bones, removal of interstitial fluid from tissues and fights against the disease-causing and infectious bacteria invading the blood cells.
+Lymph is a clear to white fluid tissue composed of lymphocytes and white blood cells.
+Lymph is part of the lymphatic system and is generally found in the body’s lymphatic vessels and various cavities.
+It plays a vital role by transporting the white blood cells within the lymph nodes and bones, removing interstitial fluid from tissues and fighting against the disease-causing and infectious bacteria invading the blood cells.
 The main functions of lymph include:

 - Supplies nutrients to the body.

 - Removes metabolic wastes from the tissue cells.